etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^

-  Redfish is trying to solve many shortcomings that exist in the hardware managenemt sphere.
+  Redfish is trying to solve many shortcomings that exist in the hardware management sphere.
 Luckily, many Redfish features play well in the edge context.

   In the following slides we are going to look into the relevant